factorhouse/kpow/secure-config/README.md

 #### Example Shell Script with AES Encrypted Environment Variables

-This script configures Kpow with a `KPOW_SECURE_KEY` and a mixture of encrypted and plain variables.
+This script defines a `KPOW_SECURE_KEY` and a mixture of encrypted and plain variables.

 ```bash
 # license variables removed